v81d/siths-mathathon-bugs/README.md

 You can also set your balance to NaN or a negative number.

+The `mines_balance_editor.py` tool in this repository allows you to edit anyone's balance, albeit it doesn't seem to work very well.

 ### 2. Bet a Negative Amount
 If you remove `disabled=""` property from the Bet button in the Mines minigame, you can bet a negative amount on the game, thus increasing your balance.